 Production Process Definition

-Production is defind as the activity of creating or adding value to goods.
+Production is defined as the activity of creating or adding value to goods.
 Thus, the production process is a series of stages that must pass in producing goods or services.
+It typically covers how to efficiently and productively manufacture products for sale to reach customers quickly without sacrificing the quality of the product.
 For instance, the goods in question are objects that have physical and chemical properties and have a specific time.
 At the same time, services do not have physical and chemical properties and do not have a period between production and consumption.

 This process is also processing raw materials and auxiliary materials manually using equipment to produce a product whose value is more than the original goods.
 In other words, this process can also interpret as an activity combining various factors of production to create something beneficial to consumers.
 In conclusion, those of you in the business world are obliged to understand the correct stages of this process so that the products you do are as expected so it does not fail.